uktrade/uk-trade-quotas-dashboard/README.md

    If there is an error when building the preview, the comment will not appear.
 Errors should be visible in the [log of workflows for the "GitHub pages: deploy preview" action](https://github.com/uktrade/uk-trade-quotas-dashboard/actions/workflows/github-pages-deploy-preview.yml).

-If you need to make changes, you should be able to repeat steps 1-5 above for your branch
+If you need to make changes, you should be able to repeat steps 3-5 above for your branch.
 Then before merging the PR:

 8. Make sure the pull request title and description are accurate, and describe what this change does from a end user point of view, why it's being done, and now.